MATE ROV Competition

-The Marine Advanced Technology Education (MATE) Remotely Operated Vehicle Competition is an annual, international underwater robotics contest that challenges K–12, community-college, and university teams to design, build, and pilot ROVs while presenting their projects as if they were start-up “companies.”
+The Marine Advanced Technology Education Remotely Operated Vehicle Competition (MATE ROV Competition) is an annual, international underwater robotics contest that challenges K–12, community-college, and university teams to design, build, and pilot ROVs while presenting their projects as if they were start-up “companies.”
 The event emphasizes real-world engineering, business, and communication skills alongside in-water missions that mirror tasks carried out by the ocean-technology industry.

 History

 The contest grew out of the National Science Foundation-funded MATE Center at Monterey Peninsula College.
 Working with the Marine Technology Society ROV Committee, the center staged the first competition in 2001; fifteen years later the program was formalized under the nonprofit MATE Inspiration for Innovation (MATE II), incorporated in California in 2016.
 Early championships rotated among U.S. coastal venues, including the University of California, Santa Barbara (2004) and the NASA Johnson Space Center’s Neutral Buoyancy Laboratory in Houston for the 10th-anniversary event in 2011.
 After a pandemic-related cancellation in 2020, East Tennessee State University hosted a hybrid in-person/telepresence championship in 2021.
 The 20th World Championship took place at Long Beach City College, California, in June 2022, marking two decades of competition.
 In June 2025 more than 70 teams from 18 countries gathered at NOAA’s Thunder Bay National Marine Sanctuary in Alpena, Michigan, for the latest World Championship.